bargitta/jsInterview/README.md

 //code piece 2
 setInterval(callMe, 10);

-What is the difference between code piece 1 and 2?
+//What is the difference between code piece 1 and 2?

 ```